artsy/artsy.github.io/source/_posts/2014-09-18-transparent-prerequisite-network-requests.markdown

 ```
 private func XAppTokenRequest() -> RACSignal {
-    // I don't like an extension of a class referencing what is essentially a singleton of that class.
     let newTokenSignal = moyaProvider.request(ArtsyAPI.XApp).filterSuccessfulStatusCodes().mapJSON().doNext({ (response) -> Void in
         /* store new token globally */
     }).logError().ignoreValues()